 A diploma can only teach a fraction of what an entrepreneur must know but offers a start.
 Students gain versatile business skills...
 READ MORE

-Health administration and similar programs are popular among healthcare professionals seeking greater management responsibility.
+Health administration and similar programs are popular among healthcare professionals seeking greater responsibilities.

 Jobs for health managers are growing alongside expanding medical and other healthcare services.
 Administrators help organise facilities, processes and people in health settings such as hospitals and nursing homes.
 They need healthcare knowledge plus business and management skills.

-Postgraduate health management courses allow students to build administrative skills and gain valuable management credentials… READ MORE
+Postgraduate health management courses allow students to build administrative skills and gain valuable leadership credentials… READ MORE

 Human resources (HR) managers manage hiring processes, employee development, and staff-employer relationships.
 HR is a people-centred job and essential business function.

 A good place to start a career as an HR manager is with a certificate IV or diploma in HR or a business degree.
 You'll study subjects to do with employee relations, recruitment and staffing, and performance management.

 If you have a degree, a human resource management program can be used to switch careers into HR or build on your skills and qualifications.
 Accelerated courses are available for part-time study online...
 READ MORE

 The best career opportunities in information technology (IT) and computer science often extend into management and leadership roles.
 Experienced IT professionals are relied upon to manage projects and the work of others.

 Even if being a manager wasn't your original goal when starting out in IT, gaining management skills can really pay off.
 Extend your influence and earnings by leading others instead of doing coding and other technical tasks yourself.